-Available are two versions of the Bat and Trap game, the first from Jaques is for garden parties or fetes and the second a more serious contender for league use.
+We have two versions of the Bat and Trap game available, the first from Jaques is for garden parties or fetes and the second a more serious contender for league use.

 Bat and Trap is a team game with eight players on each side.
 The "trap" is a rectangular mechanical device that lies on the ground.
 The batsmen knocks a lever in the trap that shoots a hard rubber ball upwards in front of the batsmen who then smashes it with the bat towards the other side of the pitch.
 Normally, the ball bounces once or twice before doing this and is fielded by a member of the opposing side who stand in a line just behind and between the posts.
 However, in the rare case where a fielder catches the ball without it having touched the ground or the the batsman misses the target area, the batsman is out.